iceraven775/Ice-AC-BDSX-Anticheat/README.md

 - Block name changer/namespoof

-- Ban items
+- Ban items/blocks

+- Anti-commandblock (Prevents non-operators from using/accessing command blocks)

-- Force latest version (Optionally enforce latest minecraft version.
+- Force minecraft versions (Optionally only allow specific minecraft versions to join.
 Useful for enforcing hotfixes/patches)

-- Timed bans with GUI (/ban, /unban, /banlist)
+- Timed bans and ban IP with GUI (/ban, /unban, /banlist)

 - Timed mutes with GUI (/mute, /unmute, /mutelist)

 - Player reports (/report)

-- Log to discord (Detections/Joins/leaves/Chat/Whispers)
+- Log to discord (Detections/moderations/Joins/leaves/Chat/Whispers)

+- Anti-@a-@e (Stop non-operators from using @a @e tags in whispers causing spam/crash)

-- All features configurable from configuration file
+- All features and messages configurable from configuration files.

 Test server with this installed: